nephantes/dolphinnext-tutorial/README.md

 <img src="dolphinnext_images/build15-drag-drop.png" width="50%">

 c.
-Please drag and drop two Input parameters and change their names to "Input_Reads" and "Hisat2_Index" and connect them to the processes;
+Please drag and drop three Input parameters and change their names to "Input_Reads", "Hisat2_Index" and "bedFile" and connect them to their processes;

 d.
-Connect your Hisat2 process with RSeQC process using mapped_reads.
+Connect your Hisat2 process with RSeQC process using mapped_reads parameter in both.
+You will see that, if the types match you can connect the two processes.

 e.
 Drag & Drop three output parameters and name them "FastQC_output", "Hisat2_Summary", and "RSeQC_output" and connect them to their corresponding processes.
 While naming, click their "Publish to Web Directory" and choose the right output format according to the output type of the process.